aiforged/docs/docs/services/utilities/workflow-code.md

 The Workflow Code Utility in AIForged extends Custom Code scripting with additional methods tailored for advanced workflow automation and Human-in-the-Loop (HITL) scenarios.
 Use it to dynamically assign, prioritize, or create verification work items, balance workloads, and build KPI-driven routing for users and roles.

-{% hint style="info" %}
+!!! info
     Tip: Use Workflow Code Utility for smart, data-driven distribution of verification tasks and to automate escalations or prioritization based on user activity and performance.
-{% endhint %}

 ***